ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

-transparency logs are used as part of one application, all users MUST have a consistent policy for executing Search, Update, and Monitor queries against the logs in a way that maintains the high-level security guarantees of KT:
+transparency logs are used as part of one application, all users MUST have a consistent policy for executing Search, Update, and Monitor queries against the logs in a way that maintains the high-level security model of KT:

 - If all transparency logs behave honestly, then users observe a globally consistent view of the data associated with each label.